oschrenk/tracereduce-c/README.md

 - [boost](http://www.boost.org/)
 - [GNU make](http://www.gnu.org/software/make/)

-Altough the quasi default package manager [homebrew](http://mxcl.github.com/homebrew/) for OSX supports boost, it somehow doesn't get integrated into the system.
+Altough the quasi default package manager [homebrew](http://mxcl.github.com/homebrew/) for OSX supports boost, it somehow doesn't get properly integrated into the system (at least for me)

 Building [boost](http://www.boost.org/) for OSX 10.8.2 from svn (via git) and install it into `$HOME/local